 It was only a matter of weeks when the landslide destroyed that track.
-Once again the village became inaccessible for the next two-and-a-half decade until the people of Kachura and Shigarthang, with the financial support of some NGOs, built the existing track in 1998 that is operative today.
+Once again, the village became inaccessible for the next two-and-a-half decade until the people of Kachura and Shigarthang, with some NGOs’ financial support, built the existing track in 1998.
+The track is still operative today.

-For the outside world, their life seems simple and quite similar to what mother nature had given them, but the fact that there is no other mean of transportation, no electricity, no mobile phones adds to their miseries.
+For the outside world, their life seems simple and quite similar to what mother nature had given them, but the fact that there are no other means of transportation, no electricity, no mobile phones adds to their miseries.

 The deprival of modern-day facilities also makes them strong.
 They feed themselves only what they grow.
 Their animals are everything they have.

-One thing they are famous for is the butter which they store for years by burying it underground in their houses.
+They are famous for the butter they store for years by burying it underground in their houses.
 They conserve it for years and only use it on social occasions as gifts.
 It is a matter of pride for them; the older it is, the more valuable it becomes.
-The locals believe it is full of nutritions and effective in asthma-related problems.
+The locals believe it is full of nutrition and effective in asthma-related problems.